jakobii/Floss/README.md

 # returns some.complex_name@sub.domain.com
 ```

-The **InputObject** of the **Format-*Noun*** Functions will be transformed and sanatized and then returned as a valid *string* representation appropriate for the intended datatype.
-Powershells allows for easy convertions to a more specific datatype afterwards.

 ## Database
-powershell has gotten a bit better at interacting with Sql Server but wouldn't it be awesome if you could just define a sql server objects with just hashtables and arrays?
+Powershell has gotten a bit better at interacting with Sql Server but wouldn't it be awesome if you could define a sql objects with just hashtables and arrays?

 #### *ConvertTo-DataRows*
 ```powershell